Medieval female sexuality: Canon law and secular courts

 Another large piece of female sexuality of concern for the courts was that of prostitution.
 A woman selling sexual services during the Middle Ages was, in theory, frowned upon by the Church as committing a sin, but in principle and in practice, the authorities believed that prostitution was a necessary evil and a public utility for preventing men from worse sins.
-By giving men the option of engaging in sex with a prostitute, it was believed to be saving esteemed women from corruption or the possibility of sodomy.
-While the Court and the Church sought to limit women's sexuality through the law, clearly in many ways it was a failure.